-Christopher has been at FA for over 25 years and is a critical member on nearly all of the firm’s work involving complex preservation and fast rack schedules for public, higher education, and private development clients.
-He is an expert in historic preservation and adaptive use and has a unique knowledge of construction methods and materials used to blend existing and historic building fabrics with new construction elements.
-Christopher enjoys the forensic portion of projects as much as he does the problem solving throughout documentation, production and the final construct.
-Whether in the office at his desk, or on a lift 60 feet in the air investigating the building or even in abasement crawl space, he has no problems getting his hands dirty.
-As such, he was recently appointed as “Architect of the Fabric” for the Old South Meetinghouse in Boston and is also an active member of the Association for Preservation Technology New England Chapter (APTNE).
+Christopher has been at Finegold Alexander for over 25 years and is a critical member on nearly all of the firm’s work involving complex preservation and fast-track schedules for public, higher education, and private development clients.
+He is an expert in historic preservation and adaptive reuse and has a unique knowledge of construction methods and materials used to blend existing and historic building fabrics with new construction elements.
+Christopher enjoys the forensic portion of projects as much as he does the problem solving throughout documentation, production and final construction.
+Whether in the office at his desk, or on a lift 60 feet in the air investigating the building or even in a basement crawl space, he has no problems getting his hands dirty.
+Christopher serves on the board of Revolutionary Spaces and holds the position of Preservation Officer.
+He also sits on the Facilities Committee for the Old South Meeting House in Boston.
 Christopher earned his Bachelor of Architecture from Wentworth Institute of Technology and has an Associate of Science in Architecture Engineering Technology and Engineering Science.
 When he’s not in the office or on site, he’s either surfing, hiking, rock climbing, mountain biking, wakeboarding, snowboarding, fishing, woodworking, cooking, or rocking out on his guitar and sipping a fine local craft brew!

 American Institute of Architects

-Old South Meeting House, Architect of the Fabric and Board Member
+Old South Meeting House, Member of Facilities Committee

 Association for Preservation Technology, New England Chapter (APTNE)